 Use the Import module to copy or move pictures from a camera or memory card onto your computer.
-It also offers tools and options that help you organize your photos as you download them.
+It also offers tools and options that help you organize your photos right as you download them.

-How photos on your camera are shown here depends heavily on your connection mode.
-Most digital cameras support the mode called USB Mass Storage.
-No special driver is needed to support it, and a camera connected in this way behaves like an ordinary disk drive, with its own letter.
-Some manufacturers do not support this technology, but do support another called WIA (Windows Image Acquisition).
+Some digital cameras support USB Mass Storage.
+No special driver is needed to support this connection mode, and a camera connected in this way behaves like an ordinary disk, with its own letter.
+Other manufacturers do not support this technology, but do support another called WIA (Windows Image Acquisition).
 While not as convenient as USB, WIA will still get your pictures onto your computer.
-Some cameras, meanwhile, require that you connect in PTP/MTP (Picture Transfer Protocol/Media Transfer Protocol) mode.
+Some WIA cameras require that you connect in PTP/MTP (Picture Transfer Protocol/Media Transfer Protocol) mode.
 For more information about connecting your camera in PTP/MTP mode, see your camera's manual.
-RAW files may not be visible in PTP/MTP mode.
+RAW files are not always visible in PTP/MTP mode.
+This depends on whether or not the camera manufacturer, or more precisely camera drivers, support the Windows version you are using.
+The core rule is that whatever is visible in Windows is visible in Import.

-Use Acquire | Import... in the Browser or click the Import tab to display this module.
-The Import Module shows thumbnails of the pictures on your selected camera (or other source) in the middle, and import settings on the right.
+Use Acquire | Import... in the Browser or click the tab for the Import Module to display this module, which shows thumbnails of the pictures on your camera or memory card in the main area and import settings on the right.

-To include a picture in the import batch, leave it selected (checkmarked).
+To include a picture in the import, leave it selected (checkmarked).
 To exclude it, deselect it.
-To select or cancel selection of all the pictures shown, use Select All and Deselect All.
-To set what folder the selected items are copied or moved to, use Target.
+To select or deselect all pictures shown, use Select All or Deselect All.
+To set where the selected items are copied or moved to, use the Target section.